ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Why does constant connection make rest feel harder instead of easier?

 Imagine sitting in a quiet room while a doorbell rings at random intervals.
 You are told you do not have to answer it, but you never know when it will ring again.
-Even in silence, part of you stays alert.
+Even in silence, part of your body stays alert.

 Detailed answer below.
 Nothing here requires agreement.